eu-business-wallet/haip4w3c/semantic-supply-chain-analysis.md

         └── Conformance Testing
 ```

-This should be the public standards framing. `HAIP4W3C` can remain a working label, but the formal output should be expressed as assurance levels for W3C VCDM credentials.
+This should be the public standards framing.
+The formal output should be expressed as assurance levels for W3C VCDM credentials.

 The next step should be a W3C-aligned assurance framework for VCDM credentials.
 It should define assurance levels and mandatory controls for semantic dependency assurance, issuer authorisation, verifier authentication, holder binding, wallet assurance, status, privacy, and conformance testing.